 What is a Trauma Center?

-Conventionally called emergency rooms, a Trauma Center is a medical care unit found in a licensed hospital.
+Conventionally part of emergency departments, a Trauma Center is a medical care unit found in a licensed hospital.
 Each state has laws that designate the levels of each trauma center and outlines what is required to meet a certain level.
 Most states follow the same general designations so that there is uniformity in the meaning of the different levels of trauma care.

 California’s 81 designated Trauma Centers receive and admit over 70,000 patients per year.
 They are designated by a Local Emergency Medical Services Agency (LEMSA).
 They house as at a minimum, a multidisciplinary trauma team, and a basic emergency department.
 Some of the specially trained health care providers at trauma centers may include trauma surgeons, neurosurgeons, orthopedic surgeons, cardiac surgeons, and radiologists.